Keyboard shortcuts

 Before running the phymes-server, setup the environmental variables as needed to access the local or remote token service endpoint as described in the guide, or specify the endpoint urls in the CandleEmbedConfig and CandleChatConfig, respectively.

 We recommend debugging the application using two terminals: one for phymes-app and another for phymes-server.
 Dioxus provides a great development loop for front-end application development with nifty hot-reloading features, but requires it's own dedicated terminal to run.
 Tokio provides an industry grade server along with nifty security features.
 During development (specifically, debug mode), the server permissions are relaxed to enable iterative debugging of the application.
-The phymes-core, phymes-agents, and phymes-server all use the Tracing crates for tracing and logging functionality.
+The phymes-core, phymes-ml, phymes-data, phymes-agents, and phymes-server all use the Tracing crates for tracing and logging functionality.
 The packages and verbosity of console logging can be specified on the command line using the RUST_LOG environmental variable.

 In the first terminal:

-dx serve -p phymes-app
+dx serve -p phymes-app --platform web

 In the second terminal: